 I spent the last year of Jim’s life searching the internet for a clinical trial to save his life.
 It was 2015 and he had been a cancer patient for almost 20 years.
 He had taken early retirement and was now running up and down the basketball court refereeing school basketball games.
 I don’t know how he did it.

-We had heard that there was a new cancer immunotherapy utilizing T-cells in clinical trial.
+We had heard that there was a new cancer immunotherapy utilizing T-cells in a clinical trial.
 This gave us a glimmer of hope.
 I had discovered by then that it was difficult to be accepted into a clinical trial; so many desperate patients and so few available slots.
 You almost had to know someone.
 As it happens, Jim’s doctor did know someone, the doctor who was running the CAR T-cell therapy clinical trial at Memorial Sloane Kettering Hospital in New York.
 Mass General did not offer this trial back then, but the therapy is now offered right here in Boston.
 Good article on the therapy here:

 Jim was seen at MSK in October of 2015.
 Unfortunately, he was too sick by then to receive the therapy.
 I remember the doctor’s words “You have a good 6 weeks or so of life left.
 I don’t want to take that away from you.”
 Jim, on the other hand, completely ignored those words and went home determined to build himself up so that he could go back to New York in January and take part in the trial.